desttools/transmail/README.md

 Before you can connect to the API, you'll need two settings from your TransMail account: an **authorization key** and a **bounce address**

-If you are using an environment file, you'll want to create settings with these values:
+If you are using an environment file, you'll want to create settings with these setting:

 ```
-transmailkey = "***key-from-transmail-settings***"
+transmailkey = "MyAPIkeyfromTransMail"
-transbounceaddr = "***bounce-address-from-transmail-settings***"
+transbounceaddr = "bounce@bounce.mydomain.com"
 ```

-If you aren't using environment variables in your application, you can omit this step and pass these settings directly to the function (see full example below).
+If you aren't using environment variables in your application, you can omit this step and pass these settings directly to the mailer (see full example below).

 To load the library in your page or app, you'll need to include the file: